MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-double-opt-in.md

 ***I am unable to enable double opt-in on an existing form.***

-If the form uses purposes and topics from multiple compliance profiles, you will not be able to enable double opt-in for it.
+If the form uses purposes and topics from multiple compliance profiles, you won't be able to enable double opt-in for it.

 ***Why am I unable to create a form with purposes and topics from multiple compliance profiles anymore?***

 The features within compliance profiles enables our customers to accomplish even the most complicated of setups.
-It is for this reason that we will now require every new form to have elements from only a single compliance profile.
+It is for this reason that we'll now require every new form to have elements from only a single compliance profile.
 This also removes the conflict situation that the system can get into if you choose elements from two different compliance profiles; one which has double opt-in enabled and the other which doesn't.

 ***I clicked on the setup button in the double opt-in tab but the process is repeatedly failing.
 What could be the issue?***